mzalota/crabs-video-analysis/README.md

 ## Project Dependencies
 To install all dependencies:
-`python -m pip install -r requirements.txt`
+`python -m pip install --trusted-host pypi.python.org -r requirements.txt`

 When installing PyAutoGUI package the process will invoke C compiler.
 If GCC is not installed on your computer the installation will fail with some cryptic message, which would have words "gcc" and "C compiler" in it.